OpenEPaperLink/OpenEPaperLink/Tags-specs/troubleshooting.md

 # Troubleshooting Solum ZBS243-based pricetags

 While these tags seem to be pretty dependable, there are a few failure modes
+* Failure to (re)boot)
 * Battery
 * EPD Failure
 * EPD voltage driver failure
 * SPI EEPROM failure
 * SOC/Flash failure

+## Failure to (re)boot ##
+The SOC/board doesn't have a reliable POR/BOD circuit that we know of.
+This means that the SOC needs a pretty clean/sharp application of voltage, otherwise it will enter an undefined state where it will consume power, but not do anything useful.
+This problems is exacerbated by the presence of some pretty large-ish bypass caps in on the tag-boards, and its low sleep current.

+To put it simply: just removing the batteries and inserting them again doesn't do anything, as the capacitors will remain charged.
+To cleanly 'boot' a tag, you'll need to shorten the battery pins to drain the capacitors, and then insert the battery(ies) in a smooth motion.
+This is a good example right[here.](https://youtu.be/98fOzZs__fc?t=2002)

+Removing the batteries and inserting a battery backwards will shorten the contacts just fine, and is a perfectly acceptable way to do it.

 ## Battery failure ##
 Dying batteries can be hard to diagnose sometimes.
 The CR2540 has limited pulse/high current-handling capabilities, and when a battery starts to become drained, its internal resistance will start to increase.
 This is impossible to see with only a high-impedance meter, as the float voltage will still read about 3v.
 As soon as a tag boots up, it will try to determine battery voltage, and the only way to reliably do this, is by loading the battery down a bit.

 OpenEPaperLink will do this by enabling the radio during the voltage reading.
 However, if a battery is very bad, the voltage will sag down enough to crash the tag.
 As a tag doesn't have a brown-out detection circuit that we know of, and doesn't do a power on reset, it's not going to reset/cleanly.
 The SOC will stay in a partially crashed state, and will consume a few 10's of milliamps.
 This will drain whatever remains in the battery in a matter of hours.
+This issue will come up earlier for 1.54" tags, as they contain only one battery.
+That poor battery has to cope with the same current spikes all on its own...

 If a tag boots up but hangs during the boot/AP searching process, it's most likely a bad battery.
 If the battery reads >=2.6v during boot, the battery is probably good enough to continue the boot process.